 All of them are dead.
 The bones of Jesus buried deep in Palestine and Kiwi soldiers in Turkey.
 Although we post-moderns might like to believe we don’t venerate relics, there’s an annual resurrection attempt every Easter and Anzac Day.
-Two festivals that usually jostle for space in New Zealand but this year have collided head-on.
+Two festivals that jostle for space in New Zealand and sometimes collide head-on.

 Christianity now being passé for Kiwis, Jesus is out and soldier worship in.
-A Colmar Brunton poll this week found honouring our servicemen is more personally significant than Easter for 51 percent of New Zealanders, compared to 11percentt for whom Easter is the more significant of the two.
+A Colmar Brunton poll found honouring our servicemen is more personally significant than Easter for 51 percent of New Zealanders, compared to 11 percent for whom Easter is the more significant of the two.

 In mythological terms this means they act as gods who fight monsters to save us from being overwhelmed.
 They may then share the spoils of war, which in this case are enticingly called the freedoms we enjoy today.
 And if you’re not convinced that Anzac Day bears the hallmarks of fundamentalist religious belief, try questioning anything about the state’s most holy day and feel the vitriolic reaction.